Travel Endoscopy Tech Jobs in Kansas

 • 401(k) with contribution options

-University of Kansas Health System contracts typically pay toward the upper end of the range given the academic case complexity.
+Academic medical center contracts typically pay toward the upper end of the range given the case complexity.
 Your Junxion recruiter will walk through every component of the package clearly before you make any decision.

 Licensing and Credentialing

 Kansas doesn’t have a separate state-issued allied health license for endoscopy techs, so your national certification and facility credentialing documentation are what drive the process.
-SGNA certification is the recognized professional credential for endoscopy technicians and is preferred at most Kansas facilities, particularly at University of Kansas Health System.
+SGNA certification is the recognized professional credential for endoscopy technicians and is preferred at most Kansas facilities, particularly at the academic medical centers.
 If you don’t hold SGNA certification, that’s worth discussing with your recruiter upfront so they can assess which facilities will credential you based on experience alone.

 For Kansas endoscopy tech contracts, have the following in order:

 • SGNA certification (preferred): The Society of Gastroenterology Nurses and Associates certification is the primary professional credential for endoscopy techs.
-University of Kansas Health System and Via Christi both prefer SGNA-certified travelers.
+The academic and large regional health systems both prefer SGNA-certified travelers.
 It’s not universally required at all Kansas facilities, but it strengthens your profile considerably and may affect which contracts you’re eligible for.

 • BLS: Required universally.
 American Heart Association card, current before your start date.

 • Endoscopy-specific competencies: Kansas facilities will verify your procedural competency during credentialing.
 Be prepared to document your experience with colonoscopy, upper endoscopy, flexible sigmoidoscopy, scope reprocessing, and any therapeutic procedures you’ve assisted with.
-Academic facilities like KU Health will ask about advanced procedure exposure including ERCP and EUS.
+Academic facilities will ask about advanced procedure exposure including ERCP and EUS.

 • Minimum 1 to 2 years endoscopy tech experience: Kansas facilities expect travelers to function independently in the GI suite.
-University of Kansas Health System has higher expectations around advanced procedure familiarity given their academic case volume.
+Academic medical centers have higher expectations around advanced procedure familiarity given their case volume.

 Questions about SGNA certification, facility credentialing, or your timeline for a Kansas contract?
 Reach out to a Junxion recruiter directly, or visit the employee resources page.